babelouest/hoel/README.md

  * h_insert
  * Execute an insert query
  * Uses a json_t * parameter for the query parameters
- * Duplicate the generated query in generated_query if specified
+ * Duplicate the generated query in generated_query if specified, must be free'd after use
  * return H_OK on success
  */
 int h_insert(const struct _h_connection * conn, const json_t * j_query, char ** generated_query);